hemanthsoma/project0/README.md

 > Python is a programming language linked with MongoDB which helps to access and retrive databases.

 **Use Required Modules**

+> pymongo is the standard MongoDB library and MongoClient method used to establish a connection to a MongoDB objects.
 ```
 import warnings
 from pymongo import MongoClient
 warnings.filterwarnings('ignore')
 ```
 **Use MongoDB Commands**

+- List of MongoDB Commands

 ## find_one()